Skip navigation

 Pregnant mothers may have a screening test done during pregnancy to check for this condition.
 The test looks for higher-than-normal levels of alpha-fetoprotein in a sample of amniotic fluid.
 Genetic tests are then used to confirm the diagnosis if the screening test is positive.

 After birth, the infant will show signs of severe fluid retention and swelling.
-The health care provider will hear abnormal sounds when listening to the baby's heart and lungs with a stethoscope.
+Your child's health care provider will hear abnormal sounds when listening to your baby's heart and lungs with a stethoscope.
 Blood pressure may be high.
 There may be signs of malnutrition.

 A urinalysis reveals fat and large amounts of protein in the urine.
 Total protein in the blood may be low.